Slideshow style videos can be a powerful way to bring together the best of your school experiences and share with others.

 - Adobe Spark

 📌 Another option that’s currently popular with teachers is WeVideo.
-This is a fantastic tool but is only free to schools until June 30, 2020.
+This is a fantastic tool but was only free to schools until June 30, 2020.
 So, it’s a tool you might want to explore depending on your timeline and budget.

 Here’s a quick comparison of the 7 tools we review in this post.
 Read on to find more details and examples.